 For right now, states are not technically required to do so because ED has only issued guidance, which does not carry the weight of law.
 However, Secretary DeVos has said she plans to issue a regulation, which could change things substantially because regulations are binding and would force states to follow her interpretation.
 That said, if Congress passes new COVID-19 legislation, it’s likely Congress will clarify this policy.
 The Health and Emergency Recovery Omnibus Emergency Solutions (HEROES) Act passed by the House does just that.
 The Republican chairman of the Senate education committee, Lamar Alexander (R-TN), has said he would like to clarify this in legislation as well.
 We’ll keep you posted.

 ED Approves States Perkins Plans

 Before we leave you today, we have just a few other items.
 First, ED has approved plans to implement the Strengthening Career and Technical Education for the 21st Century Act (Perkins V) for fifteen states.
 ED also issued new guidance on services for English learners during the COVID-19 pandemic.
 Finally, ED has received all of the applications from governors for the $3 billion provided by the CARES Act to help governors support education in response to the pandemic.
 Those applications will be made public soon.

 This blog post represents a slightly edited transcript of the June 4 episode of Federal Flash, All4Ed’s video series on important developments in education policy in Washington, DC.
-The podcast and video versions are embedded below.
 For an alert when the next episode of Federal Flash is available, email firstname.lastname@example.org.